ProtonVPN/win-app/README.md

 #### GUI application

-The Proton VPN GUI app is installed into "C:\Program Files (x86)\Proton Technologies\ProtonVPN" directory by default.
+The Proton VPN GUI app is installed into "C:\Program Files\Proton AG\Proton VPN" directory by default.
 The main executable is "ProtonVPN.exe".

 Proton VPN GUI app starts Proton VPN Service and Update Service when launched and stops services